 Facilitating Bilingualism in Early Years & Primary Children

 Whilst research in to this area of neuroscience is still relatively young, the evidence we already have is enticing.
-If you’re interested in facilitating your 4-9 year old child to become bilingual and therefore gain flexible thinking skills and adaptability then you’ll be interested in the online language classes offered by Avery Hill Education.
+If you’re interested in facilitating your 4-9 year old child to become bilingual and therefore gain flexible thinking skills and adaptability then you’ll be interested in The Tales of Arthur the Elf.

-Our programmes and resources for early years and primary school-aged children are designed to make the language learning process an enjoyable and effective one.
+Our programme is designed to make the language learning process an enjoyable and effective one.
 To find out more, please see here.